 Most of this work is based on models of risk, resiliency and protective factors, and developmental assets.

-Peter has written or edited seven books and authored more than 90 articles on the social psychology of leisure involvement and recreation services for a variety of different user groups.
+Witt has written or edited seven books and authored more than 90 articles on the social psychology of leisure involvement and recreation services for a variety of user groups.

 Two of his books (with John Crompton) provide case studies of youth recreation best practices in park and recreation agency settings.